core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 * The OSCORE Sender ID of the Client is 0x01.

    As per {{oscore-to-edhoc-id}}, this corresponds to the numeric EDHOC connection identifier C_R with value 1.
-When using the purely-sequential flow shown in {{fig-non-combined}}, this would be prepended to EDHOC message_3 as the CBOR integer 1 (0x01 in CBOR encoding), in the paylod of the second EDHOC request.
+When using the purely-sequential flow shown in {{fig-non-combined}}, this would be prepended to EDHOC message_3 as the CBOR integer 1 (0x01 in CBOR encoding), in the payload of the second EDHOC request.

 * The EDHOC option is registered with CoAP option number 21.